Is Your Business Using the Correct Facebook Profile?

 - Secret: You can only join the group if invited or added by a current member.

-So now you hopefully know the differences between the three and can make sure your Facebook is set up in the correct format.
-Don’t forget to also make sure you go through your privacy settings and company information to ensure all of it is correct, so there are no misunderstandings down the road that could affect your business.
+Hopefully, you now know the differences between the three and can ensure your Facebook use is set up in the correct format.
+Don’t forget to also review your privacy settings and company information to ensure they are correct so there are no misunderstandings down the road that could affect your business.

 Published on: October 22, 2014